 6. Easy to Propagate

-Propagating and growing more sweet potato is very easy and there are multiple ways to do this.
-If you do not already have sweet potato growing at home then you can start a patch with a single tuber from the farmers market.
+Propagating and growing more sweet potatoes is very easy and there are multiple ways to do this.
+If you do not already have sweet potatoes growing at home then you can start a patch with a single tuber from the farmers market.
 You can bury the whole tuber in the garden or cut it into 3-4 pieces and start multiple plants.
 Another way to grow a plant from the tuber is to place the tuber in a jar of water until it sends off shoots.
 The shoots can then be cut and placed in water to grow roots.
 Let the shoots get above 10cm before cutting them off.
 You can keep doing this and using your tuber to farm multiple plants.

 Once you have an established patch you can cut sections of the vines off ( known as “slips” ) and regrow more plants.
 Either plant the slips directly into the soil or place them in a jar of water to form roots first.
 If you plant them directly into the garden make sure to keep them well watered while they strike roots.